 Identifying turnips with downy mildew is easier than treating turnip downy mildew.
 You’ll need to invest as much time and effort in preventing the disease as treating it.
 To achieve downy mildew control, keep the issue in mind as you plant.
 You want to use seed treated with hot water.
 If you are planting seedlings, be sure they are disease free.

 Irrigation techniques are important in turnip downy mildew control, as they are in controlling any fungal infection of garden crops.
 Use sensible precautions to keep the seedlings as dry as you can, watering them very well but less frequently.

 Don’t water in the morning since that’s when fungal spores are released.
-And space the plants a little farther apart than recommended in order to allow air to pass between them and dry them.
+Space the plants a little farther apart than recommended in order to allow air to pass between them and dry them.
 Be sure your turnips get sufficient potash and other nutrients to make them less susceptible.

 In wet weather, start a preventative fungicide spray program.
-But don’t stay loyal to one chemical since the fungus may develop resistance.
+Don’t stay loyal to one chemical, however, since the fungus may develop resistance.
 Instead, alternate fungicides.